Gaya/gaya.pizza/blog/contents/articles/replacing-react-with-preact/index.md

 libraries you might already use in your project.
 For me, `react-redux` and `react-router` just worked after I applied the alias technique described earlier.
 You should test your app thoroughly though.

+You could go without this compatibility layer and go plain Preact, but it might require some extra working making your components and 3th party libraries work.

 Another thing I really like is how well `eslint` and `flow` work with this approach.
 They'll still think you're using React, which certain rules in `eslint` can check for.